ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

                   const SmallVectorImpl<SDValue> &OutVals,
                   SDLoc DL, SelectionDAG &DAG) const {
     ...
+  #if 1 // structure return begin.
+Without this, it will use $3 instead of $2
-    // The cpu0 ABIs for returning structs by value requires that we copy
+    // as return register.
+The cpu0 ABIs for returning structs by value requires
-    // the sret argument into $v0 for the return.
-We saved the argument into
+    // that we copy the sret argument into $v0 for the return.
+We saved the
-    // a virtual register in the entry block, so now we copy the value out
+    // argument into a virtual register in the entry block, so now we copy the
-    // and into $v0.
+    // value out and into $v0.
     if (DAG.getMachineFunction().getFunction()->hasStructRetAttr()) {
       MachineFunction &MF      = DAG.getMachineFunction();
       Cpu0FunctionInfo *Cpu0FI = MF.getInfo<Cpu0FunctionInfo>();
       unsigned Reg = Cpu0FI->getSRetReturnReg();

       if (!Reg)
         llvm_unreachable("sret virtual register not created in the entry block");
       SDValue Val = DAG.getCopyFromReg(Chain, DL, Reg, getPointerTy());

       Chain = DAG.getCopyToReg(Chain, DL, Cpu0::V0, Val, Flag);
       Flag = Chain.getValue(1);
       RetOps.push_back(DAG.getRegister(Cpu0::V0, getPointerTy()));
     }
+  #endif // structure return end
     ...
   }